Priestley-Centre/Near_term_warming/README.md

 # FaIR data

 ## Temperature
-Time-series of annual global surface air temperature (GSAT) anomalies for 500 FaIR simple model simulations using historical emissions and future emissions scenarios (NDCs, SSP1-1.9, SSP1-2.6, SSP3-7.0, and SSP5-8.5).
+Time-series of annual global surface air temperature (GSAT) anomalies for 500 FaIR simple climate model simulations using historical emissions and future emissions scenarios (NDCs, SSP1-1.9, SSP1-2.6, SSP3-7.0, and SSP5-8.5).
 Anomalies are calculated with respect to 1850-1900.
 The 500 simulations were generated from a broad uncertainty analysis of possible futures, based on lines of evidence for ECS, TCR, and ERF that reflect our latest understanding since IPCC SR1.5.
 Files listed use two different time-series of aerosol ERF: the default CMIP6 aerosol ERF, or the aerosol ERF from AR5.

+## Emissions
+Time-series of emissions for each emissions scenario; the SSP datasets were obtained from https://www.rcmip.org/ and the NDCs dataset was provided by Joeri Rogelj.
+Components and units are listed in 'emissions_labels.csv', and for minor GHGs the unit is kilotons/year.

+## ECS, TCR, and ERF
+TO UPDATE

 # Constrained CMIP6 data

 Warming trends and anomalies for 2021-2040, using a constraint based on the observed warming trend for 1981-2017 (based on Tokarska et al., Sci Adv.
 2020: https://doi.org/10.1126/sciadv.aaz9549).
 Trends and anomalies are calculated from CMIP6 GSAT data for the future emissions scenarios SSP1-2.6, SSP3-7.0, and SSP5-8.5.
 See Tokarska et al. 2020 for further details on the CMIP6 and observational data used.
+Data are provided both as a raw text file, and in a form for use with the relevant Python code provided

 # Observation-based data